 If you have given permission, we may contact you by mail, telephone, SMS, text/picture/video message, email about products, services, promotions, special offers, events, webcasts, conferences and charitable causes that may be of interest to you.
 If you prefer not to receive any direct marketing communications from us, you can opt out at any time.
 You have the right to object to the processing of your personal data for direct marketing purposes.
 If your objection is not to direct marketing in general, but to direct marketing by a particular channel e.g. email or telephone, please specify the channel you are objecting to.

 Your rights are as follows:

 - The right of access.
-You may request a copy of the personal information we hold about you.
-We will always provide this free of charge.
-Once we have verified your identity and, if relevant, the authority of any third-party requestor, we will provide access to the personal data we hold about you as well as the following;
+You may request a copy of the personal data we hold about We may need to verify your identity.
+In such instances, once we have verified your identity and, if relevant, the authority of any third-party requestor, we will provide access to the personal data we hold about you as well as the following;

 - The categories of personal data concerned

 - The purpose for processing the personal data